-The school recognises that changes in behaviour may be an indicator that a pupil is in need of help or protection.
+The school recognises that changes in behaviour may be an indicator that a student is in need of help or protection.

-We will consider whether a pupil's misbehaviour may be linked to them suffering, or being likely to suffer, significant
+We will consider whether a student's misbehaviour may be linked to them suffering, or being likely to suffer, significant harm.